nataliamoran/u-team-up/README.md

 are "admin" and "admin", respectively.
 Once logged in, you can view user and admin functionality by browsing the menu.

+## End-user instructions for User (post-Login)

+You start at the team-search page, the core functionality of the webapp.
+You are a student at a university, and would like to search for team advertisements and join a team.
+Once you click join, you can view the team profile, answer the quiz questions and click apply to submit you application to the team.

+If you'd like to create your own team, enter University, Course and Team Description into the input fields and click CREATE.

+If you'd like to view Your Profile, Your Inbox or Your Appointments, click on the menu, and then click on the respective button.
+In your Profile, you can also view your applications (teams you've applied to) and invitations (teams that have invited you).

+If you'd like to search for a fellow student/user (perhaps a friend from class), open menu and click on Search Students, where you can enter the student's information and then click Search.

+Once you've made it into a team, you can edit the team profile by clicking on Edit Profile on the team profile page (which you visited earlier), and edit team information.
+To see team appointments, click Team Calendar.
+To see team applications, click on Team Applications.
+Here you can also view applications (students who've applied to your team) and invitations (students your team has invited).

+If you'd like to Logout, go to Menu and click Logout.

+## End-user instructions for Admin (post-Login)

+You start at the team-search page, the core functionality of the webapp.
+You are an admin of the webapp, and would like to search for team advertisements and view team profiles.
+Once you click join, you can view the team profile and see their calendar.

+If you'd like to create a new team, enter University, Course and Team Description into the input fields and click CREATE.

+If you'd like to search for students/users, open menu and click on Search Students, where you can enter the student's information and then click Search.
+You can edit the team profile by clicking on Edit Profile on the team profile page (which you visited earlier), and edit team information.

+If you'd like to see the admin dashboard, to view its various functionalities, go to Menu and click Admin Dashboard.
+Here, you can view, add and remove Administrators.
+You can create a student profile.
+You can view, add and remove universities.
+You can view, add and remove courses.
+All of this you can do, by clicking the respective links at the top of the page.

 # Frontend Functionality

 ## Page structure